influxdata/telegraf/plugins/parsers/avro/README.md

   ## For example "Aladdin:open sesame" equals to "QWxhZGRpbjpvcGVuIHNlc2FtZQ==" in base64
   # avro_schema_registry_authorization_base64 = "QWxhZGRpbjpvcGVuIHNlc2FtZQ=="

   ## Path to the schema registry certificate.
-Should be specified when it is required
+Should be specified only when it is
-  ## for connection to the schema registry only.
+  ## required for connection to the schema registry.
-  ## For example "Aladdin:open sesame" equals to "QWxhZGRpbjpvcGVuIHNlc2FtZQ==" in base64
   # avro_schema_registry_cacert_path = "/etc/telegraf/ca_cert.crt"

   ## Measurement string; if not set, determine measurement name from